natasak/TourGuideApp/README.md

 Android Tour Guide App about city of Antwerp at Udacity's "Android Basics" series.

-Three categories (to see, for kids and to eat), which are implemented in fragments.
+Four categories (to see, for kids, to eat and to buy), which are implemented in fragments.
 Categories have custom list view and constructor.
+User navigates between lists in Fragments using ViewPager plus TabLayout.

 Style and theme
 ---------------